jennyguidetti/NEO_analysis/README.md

 ### Step 5: Unit Testing
 Utilized the Jest framework to test program functions:
 - Checked valid and invalid inputs for findNeoByIndex and findNeoByDesignation.
-- Verified the correctness of calculateStats using .toMatchObject.
+- Verified the functions extractClassPropertyValues and calculateStats.

-Results of unit testing using jest:
+Results of unit testing:
 ![jest unit test results](./images/test_results.png)

 ## Key Findings